How To Make Massimo Bottura's Pesto Recipe

 Proponents of Massimo Bottura's pesto recipe

-Bottura's use of stale bread to make pesto is rather trendy from a waste perspective, too.
-Italian cuisine has a proud history of using ingredients that are local, seasonal, and abundant.
-The whole reason basil is the star ingredient in pesto Genovese is because the Ligurians knew they had the world's best basil growing in the hills all around them.
+Bottura's use of stale bread to make pesto is also trendy from a waste perspective.
+Italian cuisine has a proud history of using local, seasonal, and abundant ingredients.
+Basil is the star ingredient in pesto Genovese because the Ligurians knew they had the world's best basil growing in the hills all around them.
 So to scorn the inclusion of breadcrumbs, particularly if that is all a cook has to hand, is to rather misunderstand the history of pesto itself.

 Massimo Bottura's pesto recipe (10 servings)